coder/websocket/.github/CONTRIBUTING.md

 ## Pull requests

 Good issues for first time contributors are marked as such.
-Please feel free to reach out for clarification on what needs to be done.
+Feel free to reach out for clarification on what needs to be done.

 Split up large changes into several small descriptive commits.